 But it can also make the base for some famous desserts: my Pastéis de Nata Recipe (Portuguese Custard Tarts) are a fine example how delicious the custard can be as a filling.
 My recipe uses plain flour as a thickener, but you can swap it for cornflour.

-Another great example are my Easy Profiteroles Recipe (Cream Puffs), the filling is beautifully rich, without the egg yolk for a white colour, but fill free to add it if you like.
+Another great example are my Chocolate Eclairs, the filling is beautifully rich, without the egg yolk for a white colour, but fill free to add it if you like.

 My Cremeschnitte Recipe is ever so popular, and the filling is custard-based too, it does have to use more flour though, as it needs to be thick for the dessert to be sliced.